 If you’re looking to enroll in Medicare this year, it’s important to understand the Medicare Part B eligibility requirements.

-You’re automatically eligible to enroll in Medicare Part B when you turn 65.
-You’re also eligible to enroll under special circumstances, such as if you have a diagnosis of a disability or end-stage renal disease.
+You’re automatically eligible to enroll in Medicare Part B when you turn 65 years old.
+You’re also eligible to enroll under special circumstances, such as if you have a diagnosis of a disability or end-stage renal disease (ESRD).

 In this article, we’ll explore who is eligible for Medicare Part B, how to enroll, and important Medicare deadlines to take note of.